 I'm in California and the person I want to restrain is in Pennsylvania.
 This person stalked me and found out where I work and called my chain of command for a personal issue that I'm dealing with between me and my mother.
 The person who contacted my work is unrelated to me, it's my...
 Read more »

 You could get a civil restraining order, which is different from a domestic violence restraining order.
 The difference, among other things, is that you have to prove, by clear and convincing evidence, the facts that warrant a restraining order (as opposed to a family law restraining order, where...Read more »

 Absent an order shortening time from the judge, the responding party must file its written response nine court days before the hearing.
 If your hearing is the 18th, the responsive pleadings would have had to have been served and filed no later than 12/5/18.

 Spouse A has the means to buy out spouse B. Spouse B has no income to qualify for the loan and also doesn't have enough cash for the buyout & couldn't afford the payments.
 Can a judge force you to sell your home if Spouse B refuses to agree upon a purchase price?
-3 appraisals have been done, one...
+3 appraisals have...
 Read more »

 It is up to the judge hearing the evidence to decide what the house is worth.
 The evidence must be admissible for it to be considered.
 Assuming all three appraisals are admitted into evidence, the judge could find any of them to be more persuasive than the other two.
 Whatever value the judge...Read more »